khoparzi/PairUp/README.md

 Installation instructions
 -------------------------

-Create a directory and get the repo:
+Get the repo and switch to the new directory:

     git clone git@github.com:Lets-Build-Something/PairUp.git
     cd PairUp